Julian Clary: Television

-In November 2006, he appeared on QI, a panel game/comedy show hosted by Stephen Fry and also appeared on an episode of The New Paul O'Grady Show.
+In November 2006 he appeared on QI, a panel game/comedy show hosted by Stephen Fry and also appeared on an episode of The New Paul O'Grady Show.

-In 2007, he made a cameo appearance in the Australian soap opera, Neighbours, in scenes filmed in London with Natalie Bassingthwaighte.
+In 2007 he made a cameo appearance in the Australian soap opera Neighbours, in scenes filmed in London with Natalie Bassingthwaighte.

-From 20 March 2007, Clary presented a brand-new show for the BBC called The Underdog Show.
+From 20 March 2007 Clary presented a brand-new show for the BBC called The Underdog Show.
 Celebrities and children were paired up with rescue dogs.
-They then commenced training and competed against each other in obedience and agility trials in a live arena.
+They then commenced training and competed against one another in obedience and agility trials in a live arena.
 The show ran until 26 April 2007.

 He also appeared on television regularly in 2008, starting in January when he was drafted in as a relief presenter for This Morning, co-presenting alongside Fern Britton and Ruth Langsford during Phillip Schofield's absence.
-In April, he once again fronted the BBC One series Have I Got News for You, and he filmed an episode of Celebrity Bargain Hunt in May.
-He was also a short-notice guest on The Paul O'Grady Show in October 2008, after Peter Andre and Katie Price could not appear (Clary and O'Grady are friends and neighbours).
+In April he once again fronted the BBC One series Have I Got News for You, and he filmed an episode of Celebrity Bargain Hunt in May.
+He was also a short-notice guest on The Paul O'Grady Show in October 2008, after Peter Andre and Katie Price could not appear (Clary and O'Grady were friends and neighbours).

-In 2012, Clary was one of the contestants in Celebrity Big Brother 10 and went on to win the series.
-In 2013, he was a judge on the ITV entertainment series Your Face Sounds Familiar, alongside Emma Bunton.
+In 2012 Clary was one of the contestants in Celebrity Big Brother 10 and went on to win the series.
+In 2013 he was a judge on the ITV entertainment series Your Face Sounds Familiar alongside Emma Bunton.

-In March 2015, it was announced that Clary would take part in ITV's Give a Pet a Home show which works alongside the RSPCA in Birmingham.
+In March 2015 it was announced that Clary would take part in ITV's Give a Pet a Home show, which works alongside the RSPCA in Birmingham.
 The series began airing on 15 April 2015 for six episodes.

-From 1 August 2015, Clary presented Nature Nuts with Julian Clary, a new three-part nature show for ITV.
+From 1 August 2015 Clary presented Nature Nuts with Julian Clary, a new three-part nature show for ITV.

+Clary was a contestant on the 16th series of Taskmaster along with Lucy Beaumont, Sam Campbell, Sue Perkins and Susan Wokoma, which started broadcasting in September 2023.
+He came second.